aeraglyx/website/content/blog/keyboard-layout.md

 A Gallium-style layout seemed like a much better fit for my requirements than Colemak, so I tried modifying it for better Czech stats.
 Turns out, someone going by *Brys* on the *akl* Discord server already made a layout catered towards Czech called `corymbia-cz-eng`.
 Whatever I tried, my version was approaching something similar, so I kinda went with it.

-The plan was to keep iterating on it, but at this point I was already practicing the homerow on keybr.
+The plan was to keep iterating on it, but at this point I was already practicing the homerow on [keybr](https://www.keybr.com/).
 What gave me some peace of mind was comparing it to Colemak or QWERTY on [cyanophage](https://cyanophage.github.io/) using my own corpus.
-"Even if it's suboptimal, it will be a huge win", I thought.
+"Even if there was something better, this will be a huge win", I thought.
 So I stuck with it.

 Here's my version of the layout:

 ```
 b l d w x  k p u o y
 n r t s g  f h e a i